 Decrease in the account was mainly due to the deferred tax effect of unrealized decline in market value of FVPL investments.

 Cumulative Translation Adjustment (CTA)

 This account includes translation adjustments of Anscor International, Inc., and IQHPC.
-CTA balance decreased by P182.1 million, mainly from realized gain from the sale of investment in AG&P by Anscor International.
+CTA balance decreased by P74.5 million.

 Unrealized valuation gain (loss) on FVOCI investments (equity portion)